syeda-f/GEIT_3351_PMU_Mentor/README.md

 - **Linux/macOS** -> `python3 SP_Project.py` or `./SP_Project.py`

 ## Usage Guide
 1. Navigation: The program uses a numbered menu system.
-Enter the number corresponding to the option you want (for example, `1` for Arithmetic)
+Enter the number corresponding to the option you want (1: Create Account & 2: Login)
 2. Inputs: Follow the on-screen prompts

 ## References